 SCREEN: Place landmarks on new image in same order.

-Select Register Surfaces then move the surface image to fit the surface baseline using landmarks with corresponding names [1].
+Select Register Surfaces then move the registration image to fit the surface baseline using landmarks with corresponding names [1].

-SCREEN: Register Surfaces is being selected then the surface image is being use to fit baseline.
+SCREEN: Register Surfaces is being selected then the registration image is being use to fit baseline.

-Switch to a single viewport and check registration using Color Surface by Distance [1].
-Select color whole of and choose the surface baseline by the distance to the surface image [2].
+Switch to a single viewport and check registration using the Color Surface by Distance tool [1].
+Select color whole of and choose the registration image from the “this surface” options and the baseline image from the “by the distance to this surface” options.
+Click on "Calculate distances" to generate a distance-based color heat-map.
+[2].

-SCREEN: Single viewport is being switched to then the Color Surface by Distance option is being selected.
+SCREEN: Single viewport is being switched.
+Then the Color Surface by Distance option is being selected.

-SCREEN: The color whole of option is being selected and the surface baseline is being chosen by the distance to the surface image.
+SCREEN: The color whole of option is being selected and the registration image from the “this surface” options and the baseline image from the “by the distance to this surface” options are selected.

-Return to two viewports and use Project Selected Area to highlight the corresponding region from baseline onto the second image [1].
-Use Copy Area to create a mask isolating the region of interest [2].
+Return to two viewports, toggle off the synchronisation, and hide the registration image.
+Use Project Selected Area to highlight the corresponding region from baseline onto the registration image [1].
+From the Area menu select Hide to hide the selected area from the baseline image.
+Click on the registration image and then select the Between Two Surfaces option from the Measure Volume options.
+[2].

-SCREEN: The two viewport layout is being switched to and then Project Selected Area is being used to highlight the corresponding region from baseline onto second image.
+SCREEN: The two viewport layout is being switched to, synchronization is toggled off, and then Project Selected Area is being used to highlight the corresponding region from baseline onto registration image.

-SCREEN: Copy Area is being used to create a mask isolating the region of interest.

-Then use the Closed Surface Volume tool to measure the volume within the masked region [1].
+SCREEN: Deselect the registration image icon.

+Select the Reverse surface color from the Preferences menu

+From the "Area" menu select "Hide" to hide the selected area from the baseline image.
+Click on the registration image and then select the "Between Two Surfaces (different object)" option from the "Volume" options under the "Measure" menu.

+Return to one viewport view and hide the registration image.
+Select the +/- Volumes option from the Surface menu and then measure the volume between the two selected areas by using the Volume Of Closed Surface option from the Measure menu.
+The results can be found in the Log area at the bottom of the window.
+[1].
 Save the registered image with volume annotation [2].

-SCREEN: Closed Surface Volume is being used to measure the volume within the masked region.

-SCREEN: The registered image is being saved.
+SCREEN: Click on one viewport view and hide the registration image.
+Select the "+/- Volumes" option from the "Surface" menu

+Measure the volume between the two selected areas by using the "Of Closed Surface" option from the "Volume" options in the "Measure" menu.
+The results can be found in the "Log" area at the bottom of the window.

 Results